dennisshushack/BA_Thesis_PI/monitors/README.md

 # Monitor Scripts

 ## Differences between the monitors:
-* Monitor 1: Monitors HPC and Ressource usage -> Created in a BA Thesis
+* Monitor 1: Monitors HPC and Ressource usage -> Created in a BA Thesis (5 seconds time window)
-* Monitor 2: Also monitors HPC & Ressource usage -> Created by Dr.Huertas
+* Monitor 2: Also monitors HPC & Ressource usage -> Created by Dr.Huertas (5 seconds time window)
-* Monitor 3: Monitors Systemcalls and is also part of a BA Thesis
+* Monitor 3: Monitors Systemcalls and is also part of a BA Thesis (10 seconds time window)

 ## Setup of the Monitors: